projectsesame/sesame/site/content/resources/upgrading.md

 #### Root namespace restriction

-The `contour serve --ingressroute-root-namespaces` flag has been renamed to `--root-namespaces`.
+The `Sesame serve --ingressroute-root-namespaces` flag has been renamed to `--root-namespaces`.
 If you use this feature please update your deployments.

-## Upgrading Contour 0.14.x to 0.15.3
+## Upgrading Sesame 0.14.x to 0.15.3

-Contour 0.15.3 requires changes to your deployment manifests to explicitly opt in, or opt out of, secure communication between Contour and Envoy.
+Sesame 0.15.3 requires changes to your deployment manifests to explicitly opt in, or opt out of, secure communication between Sesame and Envoy.

-Contour 0.15.3 also adds experimental support for leader election which may be useful for installations which have split their Contour and Envoy containers into separate pods.
+Sesame 0.15.3 also adds experimental support for leader election which may be useful for installations which have split their Sesame and Envoy containers into separate pods.
 A configuration we call _split deployment_.

 ### Breaking change

-Contour's `contour serve` now requires that either TLS certificates be available, or you supply the `--insecure` parameter.
+Sesame's `Sesame serve` now requires that either TLS certificates be available, or you supply the `--insecure` parameter.

-**If you do not supply TLS details or `--insecure`, `contour serve` will not start.**
+**If you do not supply TLS details or `--insecure`, `Sesame serve` will not start.**

 ### Recommended Envoy version